helix-editor/helix/book/src/registers.md

 - [Default registers](#default-registers)
 - [Special registers](#special-registers)

-In Helix, registers are storage locations for text and other data, such as the result of a search.
+In Silicon, registers are storage locations for text and other data, such as the result of a search.
 Registers can be used to cut, copy, and paste text, similar to the clipboard in other text editors.
 Usage is similar to Vim, with `"` being used to select a register.

 ### User-defined registers

-Helix allows you to create your own named registers for storing text, for
+Silicon allows you to create your own named registers for storing text, for
 example:

 - `"ay` - Yank the current selection to register `a`.